mrdavemorgan/lepgallery/readme.txt

 * Admin menu file was incomplete, causing serious bug when not using gallery name: 'gallery' = 1.1.3 =
-* Changed the create cache directory code to use PHP function vs. exec php which is not allowed on some hosters
+* Changed the create cache directory code to use PHP function vs. exec php which is not allowed on some hosters = 1.1.4 =
+* phpThumb calls set_time_limit which is not supported in safe.
+Disabled for now, potential conditional for later.
+* Removed cache limits

 == Dependencies ==